prabhupada78/prabhupada78.github.io/isrc/kcty/src/index.md

 The principle is still eating.

-Similarly, you may sleep in a very nice apartment in a sixstory building or in a 122-story building, and the dog may lie in a street, but when he sleeps and when you sleep, there is no difference.
+Similarly, you may sleep in a very nice apartment in a six-story building or in a 122-story building, and the dog may lie in a street, but when he sleeps and when you sleep, there is no difference.

 You cannot know whether you are sleeping in a skyscraper or on the ground because you are dreaming something which has taken you from your bed.